 • Current mode: Displays the mode of replication, asynchronous or synchronous, that is being used to replicate data to the Secondary.
-This value can be different from the configured replication setting if the configured mode is synchronous=override.
+This value can be different

-See "Changing the replication settings for a Secondary" on page 222.
+See "Changing the replication settings for a Secondary" on page 151.

 • Replication status: Displays the status of the replication to the Secondary.
 The following table lists the values for the Replication status field and their meanings: